 Panel proponents receive and analyze paper submissions to their panels autonomously and independently.
 Panels may have one or two main proponents, and they are freely organized to discuss the papers.
 They also may include external debaters or the proponents themselves as debaters and mediators.
 Each panel will last 90 minutes per session, should have between three and five papers and allow at least 15 minutes for presentation and at least five minutes for discussion of each paper.
 Panel proponents are responsible for keeping track of the time during the presentations and for moderating the discussion.

 Each proponent is also responsible for publicizing the call for papers for their panel, and by gathering all the necessary information for the submission.
 Upon request, the conference organizers can help spread the word about each call for panels in the conference’s website and social media.
-Individuals may submit the panel proposal through a form provided by the conference’s website.
+To submit your panel proposal, please click on register now at the bottom of this page, and submit your related papers.
 In case of any doubt, please write to the conference convenors at humorstudies@midia.uff.br

 The proposal must include: